-Due to the long-term nature of these plans, estimates used in the valuation such as discount rates, expected rates of return on assets, future salary increases, mortality rates and future pension increases, are subject to significant uncertainty.
+Due to the long-term nature of these plans, estimates used in the valuation such as discount rates, expected rates of return on assets, future salary increases and mortality rates, are subject to significant uncertainty.

 The cost of these benefits is expensed as earned by employees through employment service.
 The accrued benefit obligation and the current service costs are actuarially determined by applying the projected unit credit method and incorporate management's best estimate of certain underlying assumptions.
 Remeasurements arising from defined benefit plans are recognized immediately in other comprehensive income and reported in accumulated other comprehensive income.
 Amounts recorded in OCI are not reclassified to the Statement of Income and Comprehensive Income.